How to Make Your Scratching Super Clean

 Better Understanding of Techniques is Important

-One of the best ways to get an idea of when to time your fader hand with what your record hand is doing is to know how each scratch technique you are practicing works.
+In order to sync your record and fader hands, you need to know how each scratch technique you’re practicing works.
 Each technique should dictate specific timing.
-If you lack understanding of how techniques work you will never be able to execute those techniques cleanly.
+If you don’t understand how techniques work, you’ll never execute them cleanly.

 Techniques like forwards, stabs, reverses and transforms dictate very specific timing.
 The definition of those techniques clearly states that the fader must begin and end with the fader closed.
 Timing for techniques like 1 click, 2 click and 3 click flare scratches depend on the fader beginning and ending open, as well as clicking in the middle of a forward or reverse record movement.
-While you still need a bit more understanding about those techniques and others to really work on your 2 hand sync, the basic definitions provide a good understanding of where to start.
+While you still need to know more about 2 hand sync, the technique definitions provide a good place to start.

 Speed is Very Important

 A huge misconception about clean scratching has to do with speed.
 It is not advised to try scratching at warp speed if you are generally sloppy at slower speeds.
-This is an obvious sounding point that many people actually are familiar with.
-However, despite their familiarity they typically run into another common problem that occurs when practicing scratching at slow speeds.
-They think that because they are scratching with slower more sustained notes that it's okay to open and close the fader slowly.
+This is an obvious point that many dj’s are familiar with.
+Despite being familiar, they typically run into another problem when scratching slowly.
+They think because they’re scratching slower, they should open and close the fader slowly.

-Unfortunately, this leads to big problems when working to increase your speed later on.
-While you may have longer periods of time between each click of the fader when scratching slower, it is crucial that every single time you open and close the fader you do it as instantly as possible.
-This puts you in a much better position for increasing speed because you will not have to train yourself to click faster later on.
+Unfortunately, this leads to big problems when increasing your speed later on.
+It’s crucial when you open or close the fader, to do it as instantly as possible.
+This sets you up better for increasing speed because you won’t have to train yourself to click faster later on.
 You'll simply need to decrease the amount of time that passes between each click of the fader.

 Mastering the Basics and Taking Things to Another Level

-You now have the general guidelines on how to get your scratching sounding ultra clean.
-What you'll want to do now is begin implementing the advice in this article for each of your scratch techniques, scratch combos and patterns that you want to clean up.
-You'll want to make sure that you do this in isolation, over a beat and within your freestyles as each context presents its own challenges.
-Realize, that just because you can do a technique cleanly in complete isolation does not mean that you will be as clean with that technique over a beat or in a freestyle integrated with all your other scratching.
+You now have the general guidelines for ultra clean scratching.
+You should begin using this advice for the scratch techniques, scratch combos and patterns you want to clean up.
+You should do this in isolation, over a beat and your freestyles, as each context presents its own challenges.
+Just because you can do a technique cleanly in isolation, doesn’t mean you’ll be as clean over a beat or in a freestyle.

-You must also recognize that there are many more facets to improving your 2 hand sync that are often times very personal to your own development.
+Developing clean, expressive scratching is a personal journey.
 This is mainly because your strengths, weaknesses, challenges and goals are unique to you.
-This is why if you truly want to excel at 2 hand sync and get your scratching to sound extremely clean and masterful, you need high quality scratch instruction.
-Come to my online scratch lessons page and discover how you can successfully conquer all your scratching challenges.
+If you want to sound extremely clean, you need high quality scratch instruction.
+Come to my scratch lessons for dj’s page and learn how to conquer your scratching challenges.